 Search the Office of Mississippi Physician Workforce website

-On February 26, 2014, the Accreditation Council for Graduate Medical Education (ACGME), American Osteopathic Association (AOA), and American Association of Colleges of Osteopathic Medicine (AACOM) announced their agreement to a Memorandum of Understanding (MOU) outlining a single graduate medical education accreditation system in the United States.
-The single accreditation system allows graduates of allopathic and osteopathic medical schools to complete their residency and/or fellowship education in ACGME-accredited programs and demonstrate achievement of common Milestones and competencies.
+In early 2014, the Accreditation Council for Graduate Medical Education (ACGME), the American Osteopathic Association (AOA), and the American Association of Colleges of Osteopathic Medicine (AACOM) approved an agreement to transition to a single accreditation system for graduate medical education (GME) by July 2020.
+The single accreditation system allows graduates of allopathic and osteopathic medical schools to complete their residency and/or fellowship education in Accreditation Council for Graduate Medical Education ACGME (accredited) programs and demonstrate achievement of common Milestones and competencies.

 With almost 4,000 participants, the ACGME Annual Educational Conference is one of the largest graduate medical education (GME) conferences in the world.
-The conference offers dozens of sessions specifically designed for GME program coordinators and program directors, including an annual pre-conference Coordinator Forum and other pre-conferences for program directors the day before the full conference.
+The conference offers dozens of sessions specifically designed for GME Program Directors and Program Coordinators, including an annual pre-conference Coordinator Forum and other pre-conferences for program directors the day before the full conference.